 The home team will keep the official scorebook.
+Digital scorebooks are permitted.

 Number of Players

 Teams are permitted to start and/or end a game with 8 players.
 Anything less than 8 available players at any time during a game will result in a forfeit for that team.